A fruit forward and delicious wine. Lots of red fruits balanced excellently with Syrah and Mourvèdre. Medium finish. — 5 months ago

 The nose shows blackcurrant, blackberry, and plum laced with savory notes of cedar, tobacco and dried herbs.
 The palate is concentrated yet vibrant with silky tannins has firm grip, finishing long with hints of cocoa and espresso.

 Restrained power and finesse, Yannick brought both Veeder’s rugged characters and French precision.
-Last bottle. — 5 months ago
+Last bottle. — 6 months ago

 Presented double-blind at Tasting Group.
 The wine pours a straw color; medium viscosity with no signs of particles or gas.
 On the nose, the wine is developing with notes of tropical fruit, lemon citrus, white and yellow flowers, and slivered almond.
 On the palate, the wine is dry with medium+ acid.
 Confirming the notes from the nose.
 The finish is medium+ and creamy, leesy.
 Ooof…another neutral white.

 Initial conclusions: this could be Chardonnay or Sauvignon Blanc or Pinot Gris from France or the United States.
 There is no oak (possibly neutral oak but I think it’s lees contact).
 So I’m going with my gut and calling this Chardonnay, France, Burgundy, Chablis, 2022.
 Ha!
 Patrick Piuze is a Chablis producer but this wine uses grapes outside of the zone, hence the Bourgogne Blanc designation.
 Tricky wine but I’ll take it.
-Drink now through 2033. — 2 days ago
+Drink now through 2033. — a month ago